reside-ic/reside.utils/README.md

 R/import-*.R
 ```

-To exclude these files from GitHub diffs by default
+To exclude these files from GitHub diffs by default, create (or add to) a `.gitattributes` files with the following:

 ```
 R/import-*.R linguist-generated=true